Summary

 Shop interior

-Specialty menu: Keiryu (meaning mountain stream) soba and Keiryu udon
+Specialty menu: Keiryu (mountain stream) soba and Keiryu udon

-Plenty of ingredients unique to deep in the mountains, such as fried landlocked salmon and tempura of mushrooms and river shrimps.
+Plenty of ingredients unique to the mountains: fried landlocked salmon, plus tempura of mushrooms and river shrimps.

 Satisfying